tweag/python-monorepo-example/content/blog/2022-08-01-timestats.md

 time waiting for input.
 The important difference, though, is that the program is calling into C first via the
 [Foreign Function Interface][ffi], and only then blocking for input.
-As before, the GHC profiler won't account any time to function `g`, but the explanation is more nuanced.
+According to our assumptions this far, this shouldn't make a difference in the results.
+The program uses little CPU time, so `g` would not show any time attributed to it.
+This is not what happens though!

 Haskell programs can call functions written in other languages using the so called foreign functions.
 Foreign functions come in two flavors: safe and unsafe.
-The meaning of the flavors doesn't affect the discussion here, but it is necessary to note that the foreign function in our example is safe.
+The meaning of the flavors doesn't affect the discussion here, but it is necessary to note that the foreign function in our example is unsafe.

 It turns out that the GHC profiler estimates CPU time for Haskell computations.
 But if a computation calls an unsafe foreign function, it will switch to estimating the wall-clock time of the foreign call (!) and attribute it to the calling computation.
-At the time of this writing (`ghc-9.4`), if a call to a safe foreign function is done instead, the GHC profiler will just ignore it.
+The main consequence of this behavior is that interpreting the results of profiling requires knowledge of the call graph to learn which of CPU or clock time is being measured at different places.
+The bigger the application, the harder that it becomes to interpret the results.

 ## timestats